 The facility naming policy does outline several pieces of criteria in naming stations.
 The first is to “[r]eflect the nature of the environment: neighborhoods, street names, landmarks, plus geographical locations.”
 Other criteria urges limiting length of characters used to 30 and meeting Americans with Disabilities Act (ADA) standards as well as avoiding similar names and being confusing to the public.
 Technically, the University Street Station replacement name checks many of these boxes, but its street name is a source of very real confusion, particularly to people who are not familiar with the light rail system.

-Perhaps what these facility naming failures tell us is that it is time to revisit the facility naming policy to improve the process and avoid confusion and overruling public votes on names.
+Perhaps what these facility naming failures tell us is that it is time to revisit the facility naming policy to improve the process so that it avoids confusion and overruling public votes on names.

 We hope you loved this article.
 If so, please consider subscribing or donating.
 The Urbanist is a 501(c)(4) nonprofit that depends on donations from readers like you.